 *Hwange Pump Run - as well as enjoying a range of safari activities including 4x4 day and night drives, guests can also join the daily 'Pump Run'.
 Hwange is one of Africa's only parks without a natural water source at its heart.
 The park’s population of water-dependant species congregate in enormous numbers around the man-made waterholes throughout the dry season (May to November).
 Lodges maintain waterholes, supplying diesel, paying pump attendants and monitoring the water levels.
 You can join one of the pump runs for a hands-on insight into Hwange’s water supply situation.

 During this safari you have the option to see conservation projects first hand including the Vulture Culture experience as detailed above, and the Pump Run.
 In addition on behalf of every client travelling we make a donation to the Real Africa Trust.
 In Zimbabwe, the Trust has funded a puppy, named Vaala who has been trained and deployed by Animals saving Animals to the Save Valley where one of just eight viable Black Rhino breeding populations remain.
 Vaala has joined the highly effective anti-poaching unit.
-Through our Explorers against Extinction campaign we also hope to fund a new dog squad for Rhino Conservation Botswana.Plan My Journey Speak To Us
+Through our Explorers against Extinction campaign we have also funded a new dog squad for Rhino Conservation Botswana and a new tracking Spaniel for Ol Pejeta in Kenya.Plan My Journey Speak To Us

 Price guide above is based on the best priced flights and the accommodation listed.
 Should these not be available, the price will increase.